The Theory

 We are sub-Forms of many parent interactions at once (human-level, cellular, molecular, atomic, ultimately the One).
 Each parent has its own local time.
 Our sensed time is a synthesis of all of them.
 This explains multiscale time-feel, subjective time dilation, and why time can feel continuous despite no universal time existing.

-A Form is the manifestation of a stabilized Protocol.
+A Form is a constituted agent.

 Solidification and Crystallization